expo/expo/docs/pages/versions/v41.0.0/sdk/location.md

 > **Deprecated.** Use [`requestForegroundPermissionsAsync`](#locationrequestforegroundpermissionsasync) or [`requestBackgroundPermissionsAsync`](#locationrequestbackgroundpermissionsasync).

 Asks the user to grant permissions for location.
-Alias for `Permissions.askAsync(Permissions.LOCATION)`.

 #### Returns